DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - [ ] Tempest - Slow-moving homing projectile that chases the player & explodes either once the player gets close enough or after a certain amount of time.
 Explosion sucks the player in?
 	- [ ] The projectile exploding should NOT be sudden, and should have a wind-up animation or something to telegraph it

+### Knight
+The variations of the knight should also focus on the different element types.
+The COULD also focus on different weapon types, this way they could very different attack animations per variation.

+- [ ] Twilight w

 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on